Zoobilee Zoo

-Zoobilee Zoo is a children's television series featuring actors dressed as animal characters that originally aired from 1986 to 1987.
+Zoobilee Zoo is an American children's television series featuring actors dressed as animal characters that originally aired from 1986 to 1987.
 It continued to run in syndication until 2000 on several television channels including commercial network television stations, PBS stations, The Learning Channel, and Hallmark Channel.
 The original 65 episodes are currently owned by Hallmark Properties and were produced by WQED Pittsburgh.

 Hosted by Ben Vereen, the show revolves around a group of six creative animal friends who live in a magical land called Zoobilee Zoo.
 Each possess a unique artistic skill and they frequently break into song and dance.

 Plot

 Each episode is opened by a greeting from host Ben Vereen, dressed as a spotted snow leopard, who plays the mayor of Zoobilee Zoo.
 Speaking directly to viewers that he refers to as "Zoobaroos", Vereen usually appears throughout each episode to summarize the main themes or to perform a song and dance.

 The plot in each episode revolves around the main characters, called Zoobles, as they play together and encounter difficulties common to young children.
 The primary themes are cooperation, making friends, and creativity.